DavidCMejia/GradeTrackingSystem/README.md

 Install Python: Download and install the latest version of Python from python.org.

 1. Make sure the environment variables for Django are set up correctly.
 You can do this by following the steps in the Django documentation.
-File .env
+File .env (must be in /backend)
 2. Make sure the environtment variables for Next.js are set up correctly.
 You can do this by following the steps in the Next.js documentation.
-File .env.local
+File .env.local (must be in /gradesfront)

 BACKEND SETUP
 Navigate to the backend directory: